 He Who Fights Monsters: The Punisher is often presented this way whenever he makes a guest appearance in more idealistic books like Spider-Man or Daredevil.
 However, in his own books, he's portrayed as a profoundly messed up individual, more tortured machine than man.

 The MAX imprint is much darker and basically shows Frank operating as an uncompromising engine of vengeance in a Crapsack World.
 He's fully aware that his war on crime has damned him to Hell and there's no hope of redemption.
 He just doesn't care.

-Hero Antagonist: Any superhero that shows up is likely to become this.
-Especially Daredevil who is the superhero most determined to put a stop to the Punisher to the point where they might as well be members of their respective rogues galleries.
+Hero Antagonist: Any superhero that shows up in his comics is likely to become this.
+Especially Daredevil, who is the superhero most determined to put a stop to the Punisher, to the point where they might as well be members of their respective rogues galleries.

 Heroic Dolphin: Subverted in an issue of The Punisher War Journal.
 A Hawaiian "kahuna" controls sealife to rescue Frank from being stranded in the sea, and he thinks to himself that he didn't know that dolphins rescuing humans was true.
 When he gets back to the shore, she reveals that she actually used a shark to help him.

 Hidden in Plain Sight: Despite being a fugitive for 30+ years and having his mugshot on the news semi-regularly, the only time he is ever recognized is when he opens his coat and reveals the skull on his chest.
 Either people recognize him but pretend they don't or they don't watch a lot of news.